dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 Standards organisation defined interfaces such as OCCI[^1], CIMI[^1] or CDMI[^1] might realise interoperability from a user perspective but they do not solve the issue of relocation.
 The paper [#Petcu:2011] reviews aspects related to portability and interoperability in clouds.
 It notes the lack of adoption of standards by vendors saying that "vendor[s] like[s] to put barriers to exit for their customers".
 Related thoughts are discussed in [#Jr:2011].
 Here it is noted that cloud systems utilising different hypervisors will not interoperate, in part because they do not use the same data formats.

-Adapter libraries enabled the means to manage multiple cloud offerings, The most prominent of these are libcloud[^1], fog.io[^1] and jClouds[^1].
-There are commercial products available currently that aim to easily use multiple clouds at runtime.
-Such examples include RightScale[^1] and Enstratus[^1].
-However these solutions only manage the lifecycle on each various cloud service provider's platform and they do not allow for the relocation of cloud service instances between providers.
+Adapter libraries enabled the means to manage multiple cloud offerings, The most prominent of these are libcloud[^1], fog.io[^1], RightScale[^1], Enstratus[^1] and jClouds[^1].

 There are quite a number of Platform as a Service (PaaS) offerings available today.
-Most PaaS offerings tend to support multiple languages and a number of supporting services.
-Examples of these include Heroku, Windows Azure, Red Hat OpenShift, VMware CloudFoundry and Google App Engine.
-These platforms can be found to support Java, Python, Erlang, Node.js and other languages.
-What is important to consider with all of these offerings is the degree of lock-in that each offering brings to its users.
-The majority of the PaaS offerings leverage the existing interoperability work that each language (and its standard libraries - e.g. WSGI for Python) and supporting services (e.g. MySQL, RabbitMQ) already has.
+Including Heroku, Red Hat OpenShift, CloudFoundry and Google App Engine.
+The majority of the PaaS offerings leverage the existing interoperability work that each language (and its standard libraries - e.g. WSGI for Python) and supporting services (e.g. MySQL, RabbitMQ) already have.
 However, this is not uniform across all PaaS offerings.

 The Open Data Centre Alliance released a report [#Alliance:2012] on long distance service instance relocation.
-Noted within is that relocation of workload possible but “[…] migrations occur between disparate data centres of the same cloud provider […]” most of the time.
-Also noted within is the fact that the “[…] abstraction of a PaaS workload” is not yet finalised and that more collaborative efforts on this issue need to be made.
-So here the most obvious issues become clear: relocation is possible but mostly within service provider’s domain and that inter-domain (InterCloud) relocation on IaaS and PaaS level needs more research.
+Noted within is that relocation of workload possible but “[...] migrations occur between disparate data centres of the same cloud provider [...]” most of the time.
+So here the most obvious issues becomes clear: relocation is possible but mostly within service provider’s domain and that inter-domain (InterCloud) relocation on IaaS and PaaS level needs more research.

-Also in [#Mizgier:2010] a model and means to evaluate the migration of one system to another.
-It notes that aspects related to the migration of data are on of the biggest challenge and, as particular to this work, where data model conversion must be carried out.

 Currently available software solutions for data management exists – such as: Cloudant[^1], Xeround[^1], MongoLab[^1] or Amazon S3[^1].
 But currently they lack the ability to convert data between the service instances, or relocate data.
-It is noted that services like Cloudant offer means of distributing data location based.
-Some means of dealing with the relocation of IaaS-based services (composed of virtual machines) is available today.

 The paper [#Ward:2010] looks at InterCloud more from the federation aspect and the authors describe their architectural vision of that InterCloud.
-One important aspect that the authors do note is the importance of cloud brokers in their architecture.
-The concept of cloud brokerage is compliant with the definition provider by Gartner of Cloud Services Brokerage [#Plummer:2011] offering aggregation, integration and customisation, the three primary roles expected of such a cloud service broker.
-This is further refined in the NIST Definition of Cloud Computing [#Grance:2011].
+One important aspect that the authors do note is the importance of cloud brokers in their architecture [#Plummer:2011] supported by [#Grance:2011].

 # Conclusions and Further Work